misterbastean/whbc_scheduler/currentlyWorkingOn.md

 - Implement Mongoose remove middleware to remove workers/participants associated with a user when the user is removed: https://stackoverflow.com/a/14349259
 - Add authorization for each route as needed
 - Front-end stuff (make it purty!)
+- Fix Registration Cutoff in editEvent to be a datepicker

 Small Stuff: